 DC Circuit Components 221

-DC Circuit Components provides a comprehensive overview of the different parts that appear in DC circuits, including source, path, control, and load.
-DC power sources include batteries, generators, and piezoelectricity.
-The path of a circuit is made of a conductor, which has low resistance, but other materials with more resistance, such as insulators, semiconductors, and resistors, are often also used in circuits.
-In general, switches are used to control current, but many circuits also have safety devices, such as fuses and breakers, to protect the circuit from high current conditions.
+This class provides a comprehensive overview of the different components that appear in DC circuits, including the source, path, control, and load.
+DC power sources include batteries, generators, and piezoelectric materials.
+The path of a circuit is made of a conductor with low resistance, but other materials with more resistance, such as insulators and semiconductors, are often also used in circuits to adjust the direction and amount of current.
+Switches are often used to control current, but many circuits also have safety devices such as fuses and breakers to protect the circuit from high current conditions.

 Or fill out this form and a specialist will contact you shortly